ViscousTests/website/content/docs/society/utopia.md

 It would also allow markets to keep service production efficient, which wouldn't necessarily be the case if the government simply provided the needs directly.

+#### Tyranny of Other People

+All societies have some parts in which people are at the mercy of other people who control their employment status, political status, time, and/or access to resources.
+This often leads to disasterous results (see the atrocities committed by totalitarian regimes, or the depression caused by an abusive boss) and in general creates a lot of daily stress for the people that have to make sure their controllers are happy with them.
+Basic need satisfaction would go a long way towards eliminating this problem as well.

 ### Freedom of Information and Education